A car has bowled over and injured a child cycling to school in Auckland this morning.

 "There is a lot of traffic but it moves very slowly.
 We don't have a history of accidents."

 Police were called at 8.26am.
-The spokeswoman said the child had a broken leg and was treated at the scene.
+The spokeswoman said the child had a broken leg and has been taken to Starship.